polkadot-developers/substrate-developer-hub.github.io/docs/getting-started/installing-substrate.md

 curl https://getsubstrate.io -sSf | bash -s -- --fast
 ```

-This command will still install the substrate up commands for creating your own nodes and rmodules, but will not spend time compiling the default substrate node or subkey utility.
+This command will still install the substrate-up commands for creating your own nodes and modules, but will not spend time compiling the default substrate node or subkey utility.

 ## Manual Build